Quailsnap/WHA-Nametags/wh_nametags.Stratis/wh/nametags/readme.txt

 	Special Thanks To:
 	- Wolfenswan, ferstaberinde, headswe of F3 Framework, for code I built off of.
 	- Dsylexci and Zedx64 of Shacktac, for feature inspiration and some code solutions.
+	- Dedmen, commy2, and Quiksilver for advice in the Arma 3 Discord.

 	Features:
 	- All features configurable by missionmaker.